Beginner Archives - Page 4 of 7 - Learn Thai from a White Guy

 How to Say YES in Thai

-The YES word that you want doesn’t really exist in Thai.
-The first word you’ll come across is ใช่ (chai), but that’s usually not what you should be using.
-If you are being asked a question, you generally say YES, by repeating the key word back to the person asking, or you negate that word to say NO, you are not doing that verb.
+The word “Yes” doesn’t really exist in Thai.
+The first word you’ll encounter is ใช่ (chai), but that’s usually not the best choice.
+Typically, you say YES by repeating the key word in the question, or you negate that word to say NO. Understanding this will help you navigate Thai conversations more naturally.

-In Thai, you say the equivalent of YES or NO based on the question.
-Note that we don’t need to use any pronouns at all here.
-If ใช่ (chai) isn’t in the question, then it’s probably best to not use it in the answer.
+As with many languages, you can’t always translate words directly.
+In Thai, you express YES or NO based on the context of the question, often without using pronouns.
+If ใช่ (chai) isn’t in the question, it’s usually better not to use it in the answer.

 How to Say Yes in Thai – The Quick Answer